Crock Pot Spaghetti

 Your favorite family dinner can now be made easily in your slow cooker!
 This Crock Pot Spaghetti is so easy with tons of flavor.
 Tender spaghetti noodles, spicy Italian sausage in a creamy spaghetti sauce made with cream cheese.
 It’s our favorite way to enjoy spaghetti.
 Plus, it’s quick and easy for busy nights.

-- I love that this spaghetti has Italian Sausage in it so it’s a little bit spicier, but as always you can use regular sausage or ground beef it the kick is to much especially for kids!
+- I love that this spaghetti recipe has Italian Sausage in it.
+It makes it a bit spicier and I love the kick!
+But as always you can use regular sausage or ground beef it the spice is to much, especially for kids.

 - The addition of cream cheese makes that sauce so creamy and rich.
 It really takes it up a notch!

-- It’s great for when kids are in and out and can’t sit down for a meal all at once.
+- Slow cooker spaghetti is great for busy evenings, especially when everyone is in and out and can’t sit down for a meal all at once.
 They can just take a portion when they have time and enjoy dinner!

 - Seasonings – Salt, pepper, garlic salt will give it an extra boost of flavor.
 You could also add a little Italian Seasoning.